Fatah–Hamas reconciliation process: 2017 agreement

 On 12 October 2017, the Fatah–Hamas Agreement, organised under pressure from Qatar, the UAE and Egypt, was signed in Cairo.
 In the agreement, it is stipulated that Hamas gives Fatah full civilian control of the Gaza Strip, and in return, Gaza's economic blockade would be eased.
 In the last few months, Hamas has been under heavy pressure by the PA.
 Punitive measures included cutting the salaries of PA employees living in Gaza and reducing the electricity supply to the Gaza Strip, which already suffers from an electricity crisis due to the Israeli blockade.
 3,000 Palestinian Authority police officers will be placed in the enclave.
-The head of the PA delegation Azzam al-Ahmad said that the Rafah border crossing between Egypt and Gaza would be operated by the presidential guards of PA President Mahmoud Abbas by November 1.
+The head of the PA delegation Azzam al-Ahmad said that the Rafah border crossing between Egypt and Gaza would be operated by the presidential guards of PA President Mahmoud Abbas by 1 November.

 2020 agreement

 The reconciliation process between Fatah and Hamas was accelerated during the Trump administration, as US support of Israeli positions made it difficult for the Palestinian Authority to take part in negotiations with Israel.
 Following the presentation of Trump's peace plan in January 2020, the Palestinian Authority in Ramallah decided to coordinate its struggle against the plan with Hamas.
 In early September 2020, Abbas held a joint press conference with Hamas leaders, announcing a new dialog for unity agreement.
-A new agreement for unity government and new elections was announced on Sept.
-24, 2020.
-The agreement was approved by Fatah Central Council on October 1, 2020.
+A new agreement for unity government and new elections was announced on 24 September 2020.
+The agreement was approved by Fatah Central Council on 1 October 2020.

 2022 agreement

-14 different Palestinian factions, including Fatah and Hamas, signed at a ceremony on October 13, 2022 in Algiers, an agreement including provisions to hold presidential and parliamentary elections within a year of its signing.
+Fourteen different Palestinian factions, including Fatah and Hamas, signed at a ceremony on 13 October 2022 in Algiers, an agreement including provisions to hold presidential and parliamentary elections within a year of its signing.
+The agreement's provisions were not implemented, and all reconciliation attempts have been frozen since the outbreak of the Gaza war in October 2023.